Finding a Top Financial Advisor Firm in Fort Wayne, Indiana

 Compass Financial Advisors Investment Strategy

 Compass uses fundamental analysis, technical analysis, charting and cyclical analysis to evaluate securities for investment.
-Your portfolio’s asset allocation is guided by your financial information.
+Your financial information guides your portfolio’s asset allocation.
 Your net worth, financial goals, liquidity needs and risk tolerance are used to develop your investment policy statement, the document your advisor uses to choose assets for your portfolio.
-Compass Financial uses stocks, bonds, ETFs, mutual funds, private placements and convertible securities when building your account.
+Compass Financial uses stocks, bonds, exchange-traded funds (ETFs), mutual funds, private placements and convertible securities when building your account.